holochain/docs-pages/src/pages/concepts/7_validation.md

 Soft things which normally require human discretion, like content moderation and code-of-conduct enforcement, are also challenging to encode unambiguously, especially when they lack the context in which the interaction is happening.
 In the future, coordinator zomes will be able to create revocable app-level warrants that can be used to non-definitively block an agent from a network.
 This is also useful for non-threat scenarios, for instance in cases where an employee resigns from a company on good terms and needs to be removed from the company's applications.

-## Final note: genesis self-check
+## Things that aren't quite validation but almost are

+There are certain validation-like things that either fall outside the constraints of determinism necessary for validation functions, or are similar to validation but don't result in an immune response.

+### Genesis self-check

-There is one more pseudo-validation function you should know about: the **genesis self-check**.
-As with validation functions, you define this callback in your integrity zomes.
-Its job is to 'pre-validate' an agent's membrane proof before she joins a network, to prevent her from accidentally committing a membrane proof that would bar her from participating in the network forever.
+A **genesis self-check** function can be defined in your integrity zomes.
+Its job is to 'pre-validate' an agent's membrane proof before she joins a network, to prevent her from accidentally committing a membrane proof that would forever bar her from joining the network.

-This function exists because the validity of a membrane proof may depend on DHT data --- for instance, it may contain the hash of a signed entry from a group's administrator that grants the newcomer access to the network.
-But the newcomer can't know whether her membrane proof will pass validation before she joins the network, because she can't access that data yet.
-So this function is meant to verify as much as it can without network access.
+This function exists because it may require DHT access to fully check the validity of a membrane proof, but the newcomer isn't yet part of the network when they attempt to publish their membrame proof action.
+So this function verifies as much as it can without network access.

 If the self-check fails, the cell fails to be created and the rest of the cells in the hApp are disabled.
 Then an error is passed back to the system that's trying to install the app (usually this is the [Holochain Launcher](https://github.com/holochain/launcher), which will then show an error message to the user.

+### Source chain forks

+We discussed this situation, in which an agent attempts to create two parallel histories, in the [section on the DHT](../4_dht/#detecting-attempts-to-rewrite-history) and their attempt is recorded by the agent activity authorities.
+It's not quite deterministic validation, because authorities who haven't yet seen the parallel chains will rightly judge their view of the source chain to be valid.
+In fact, even for the authority who _can_ see the parallel chains, each one may be internally valid; it's the presence of the two that isn't allowed.

+In the future, Holochain may support temporarily blocking agents who fork their source chains, but this will need to be done cautiously as forks may also be caused by innocent behavior such as restoring one's hard drive from a backup that didn't contain the most recent source chain records.

+### Application-level blocking

+Some reasons for ejecting an agent from a network simply shouldn't be encoded in a validation function, either because they require human discretion, would need too much processing power to validate properly, or aren't the result of an invalid action.
+These can include things like an employee's departure from a company, behavior that violates a community's code of conduct, or disturbing images and videos.
+These **application-level blocks** can also be temporary, so they can be lifted if someone is to be reinstated into a network.
+Holochain's host SDK provides **block** and **unblock** functions for these purposes, and you can use these functions to build 'soft' immune responses.

 ## Key takeaways